-Fall Semester: EDU 320/310: Introduction to Conceptual Methods in Primary/Middle and AYA Education Spring Semester: EDU 350 Reading to Learn in the Content Area EDU 322/323 Math & Science Content Methods (Primary license-take both) EDU 360/373/380/390 Content Methods (Middle School license-take 2) EDU 366/376/386/396 Content Methods (AYA license-take 1) Schedule Senior Placement Interview with Field Director in March Other Requirements: Maintain a minimum cumulative 2.85 GPA (if GPA drops below 2.85, delay in graduation could occur) C- or higher in all courses required for major (grades below a C- result in retaking the course) FBI/BCI background checks are up-to-date Pass all remaining OAE tests during spring and summer of year 3.
-Must be complete prior to November registration for student teaching courses (registration is locked until all OAE passing scores are entered into OASIS)
+Year 3 - Fall Semester: EDU 320/310: Introduction to Conceptual Methods in Primary/Middle and AYA Education Year 3 - Spring Semester: EDU 350 Reading to Learn in the Content Area EDU 322/323 Math & Science Content Methods (only PEL - take together) EDU 360/373/380/390 Content Methods (only MCE- take 2) EDU 366/376/386/396 Content Methods (only AYA - take 1) Schedule senior placement interview with Field Director in March Senior Placement Interviews During the spring semester of Year 3, the director of field placements will conduct interviews with each teacher candidate.
+Discussion of the year-long senior placement will take place regarding past placements, transportation, schedules, and other special circumstances that need to be considered in arranging the student teaching placement.
+Notification of scheduling these interviews is at the discretion of the field director, but are usually held in March Other Requirements: Maintain a minimum cumulative 2.85 GPA (if GPA drops below 2.85, delay in graduation could occur) C- or higher in all courses required for major (grades below a C- result in retaking the course) FBI/BCI background checks are up-to-date Pass all remaining OAE tests during spring and summer of Year 3.
+All OAEs must be passed prior to November registration in order to register for student teaching courses.